Thursday, November 1, 2012

 Review

-'FRANKENWEENIE' is in other ways, cute or dark, it has really followed Tim Burton's vision of what would this film supposed to be like and it had all the good themes like love, loss and science.
-Trust me, this labour of love from the director is really worth-seeing.
+FRANKENWEENIE is cute and funny but dark and a little bit frightening.
+It follows Tim Burton's vision of what this film is supposed to be and has all the themes like love, loss and science.
+While it isn't one of Burton's best stop-motion movies, it's a solid film nonetheless.
+Trust me, this labour of love from the director is worth seeing.

 Star rating: (4/5) Good Movie